-WAGES торіс ANSWER DETAILS (Continued) Final Pay YES Whenever an employee quits, resigns, is terminated, suspended or laid off, an employer must pay all wages earned by the employee on the next regularly scheduled payday.
+Final Pay 4 YES Whenever an employee quits, resigns, is terminated, suspended or laid off, an employer must pay all wages earned by the employee on the next regularly scheduled payday.
 These payments may be made in the same manner as the employee was paid during his or her employment; or by mail, if requested by the employee.
 An employer that fails to pay wages owed without reasonable grounds for disputing them may be liable for liquidated damages in the amount of 10 percent of the unpaid wages for each day, except Sunday and legal holidays, after which the wages were due, or in an amount equal to the unpaid wages, whichever is smaller.
-Overtime5 YES/ NO There is no state overtime law in Delaware.
-Delaware law generally does not impose additional obligations beyond those required by the federal Fair Labor Standards Act (FLSA).
+Overtime5 YES / NO There is no state overtime law in Delaware.
+Delaware law, generally, does not impose additional obligations beyond those required by the federal Fair Labor Standards Act (FLSA).
 However, Delaware law provides that any earned overtime pay must be paid by the regular payday of the corresponding pay period.
 If, however, the regular payday is on or before the final day of the pay period and the pay period does not exceed 16 days, the employer may delay compensation until the next pay period for the following: (1) overtime hours worked by employees; (2) employees hired or resuming employment during the pay period; or (3) part-time or temporary employees with variable working time.
-Please refer to the federal fact sheet for further information.
-Minimum Wage5 YES/ NO Delaware's minimum wage law excludes individuals employed in agriculture.
-However, effective January 1, 2019, the minimum wage in Delaware for covered employees is \$8.75 per hour; it will increase to \$9.25 per hour beginning October 1, 2019.
-Delaware has added a "Youth Rate" and a "Training Rate" that is \$8.25.
-The youth rate applies to workers ages 14 through 17.
-The training rate applies to adult workers during their first 90 days on a new job.
-These new categories are \$.50 less than the regular minimum wage rate.
+Minimum Wage 6 YES / NO Please refer to the federal fact sheet for further information.
+Delaware's minimum wage law excludes individuals employed in agriculture.
+The minimum wage in Delaware for covered employees is \$13.25 per hour and \$15 per hour beginning on January 1, 2025.
 Hours Worked NO Delaware's minimum wage law does not address hours worked.
 However, because most employees working in Delaware are subject only to the federal Fair Labor Standards Act, the definition of hours worked set forth in that law set forth in that law provides reasonable guidance.
 Please refer to the federal fact sheet for further information.
 Reporting Time Pay NO This issue has not been addressed by Delaware law.
 Delaware courts, however, look to federal precedents, and measure the facts against the definition for working time in the FLSA.
 Please refer to the federal fact sheet for further information.
-Taxes and Withholding YES Dairy farmers making payment of any wages or other remuneration taxable under the state's Personal Income Tax Act to a resident or nonresident individual whose wages or other remuneration are subject to withholding under the Internal Revenue Code must deduct taxes from the employee's wages during each calendar year an amount substantially equivalent to the tax reasonably estimated to be due from the employee.
-Employers must pay Delaware Unemployment Insurance if: during any calendar quarter in either the current or the preceding calendar year paid remuneration in cash of \$20,000 or more to individuals employed in agricultural labor, or for some portion of a day in each of 20 different calendar weeks whether or not such days were consecutive, in either the current or the preceding calendar year, employed in agricultural labor 10 or more individuals, regardless of whether they were employed at the same moment of time.
-Please also refer to Delaware Employer FAQs regarding Unemployment Insurance for further information.
+Pay Stub 7 YES Delaware employers with 4 or more employees must furnish to each employee at the time of payment a statement, either on the check, or by a separate slip, or electronically, so long as the electronic statement is in a form capable of being retained by the employee, showing: the wages due, the pay period for which the wages are due, and the total amount of deductions, separately specified, which have been made from the wages due for an employee who is paid at an hourly rate, show the total number of hours worked in the pay period.